tytydraco/yessleep/out/Sometimes_demons_kill_you_a_minute_at_a_time.md

 Suddenly, the real terror of the situation hit me.
 Because I knew I didn’t care enough to fight it.
 I wasn’t going to take long walks and watch sunsets.
 I was going to keep on sleepwalking through life, just like I always had.

 Somewhere, in the dark, I was shaking, acutely aware of my own weakness, and I could see the future stretching out in front of me: a handful of boring decades, mostly lived by something else.
-I was screaming at myself, furious.
+I was screaming at myself, furious and terrified.
 And the thing was watching *Friends,* laughing its head off at every bad joke, laughing like I never had in my life.

 And I knew in that moment that I was going to let it [win](https://www.reddit.com/r/scarymaxx/comments/zwo5o8/welcome_to_the_world_of_scarymaxx/).